 Dade City is a somewhat small city located in the state of Florida.
 With a population of 7,232 people and 12 constituent neighborhoods, Dade City is the 244th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dade City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dade City is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dade City who work in sales jobs (15.48%), food service (12.71%), and office and administrative support (12.39%).
+There are especially a lot of people living in Dade City who work in office and administrative support (13.73%), management occupations (10.02%), and food service (9.78%).

-The citizens of Dade City are slightly less educated than the national average of 21.84% for the average city or town: 15.11% of adults in Dade City have a bachelor's degree or advanced degree
+The percentage of adults in Dade City with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.94% of adults in Dade City have a bachelor's degree or advanced degree.

 Dade City is an extremely ethnically-diverse city.
 The people who call Dade City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dade City residents report their race to be White, followed by Black or African-American.
 Dade City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.27% of the city’s residents.
-Important ancestries of people in Dade City include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 24.03% of the city’s residents.
+Important ancestries of people in Dade City include Irish, German, English, Italian, and French.

 The most common language spoken in Dade City is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.